 In addition to a AUD $40K stipend, tuition covered for 4 years, successful applicants will work on high quality research projects with the best supervisory teams.
 Coaching and mentoring from leading practitioners forms a critical part of every Scientia Scholar’s journey.

-Within the Art & Design Faculty at UNSW, three unique scholarship opportunities have been created.
+Within the Art & Design Faculty at UNSW, four unique scholarship opportunities have been created.

 UNSW Art & Design's Scientia Scholarships